 Counselling and Psychotherapy Research (CPR) is an international peer-reviewed journal dedicated to linking research with practice in counselling and psychotherapy.
 Published by Wiley and indexed on PsycINFO, it is available online only.

-The quarterly professional journal of BACP Children and Young People division is for counsellors and psychotherapists working with children and young people.
+The quarterly professional journal of the BACP Children, Young People and Families division is for counsellors and psychotherapists working with children and young people.
 We cover up-to-the-minute thinking, research and best practice in the sector.

 The quarterly professional journal of BACP Coaching division is for counsellors and psychotherapists who are retraining and practising as coaches, as well as coaches from a range of backgrounds.
 Providing a platform for education, debate and sharing of best practice, it is making a key contribution to this rapidly expanding and varied profession.